 INSTRUCTIONS

-Add the gin, absinthe, lime juice and rock candy syrup to a cocktail shaker with the mint and muddle it together
+Add the mint to a cocktail shaker with the gin, absinthe, lime juice, and rock candy syrup, and muddle together

 Add ice and stir well